avarghesein/PyCompilePackage/README.md

 If you're tired of the below aspects of your Python Deployments, **PyCompilePackage** is the right Tool for you;

-#### * You Don't want to share the Original Python Source Code, so that there is no orlittle chance for tampering your source
+#### * You Don't want to share the Original Python Source Code, so that there is no or little chance for tampering your source

 #### * You would like to Pre compile your Python Source for better performance gains, before deployment